floriaaan/goodfood/services/order/README.md

 To run this microservice, you will need to have the following installed on your system:

 - NodeJS (v18.12.0 or higher) (dev. with v18.12.0)
-- MongoDB (dev. with mongoDB Atlas)
+- Postgres (v15.2 or higher) (dev. with docker image `postgres:15.2`)

 You can use the following tools to help you with the setup:

 - You can use nvm to set your Node version using:
   - `nvm use`.
-- You can use docker to run your MongoDB server using:
+- You can use docker to run your Postgres database using:
-  - `docker run -d -e MONGO_INITDB_ROOT_USERNAME=user -e MONGO_INITDB_ROOT_PASSWORD=pass -p 27017:27017 --name mongodb mongo --replSet rs0`
+  - `docker run --name postgres -p 5432:5432 -e POSTGRES_PASSWORD=password -d postgres`
 - You can use docker to run your RabbitMQ server using:
   - `docker run --name rabbitmq -p 5672:5672 -p 15672:15672 -d rabbitmq:3-management`